 Cats come in all shapes and sizes.
 Whilst some breeds such as Bengals will be more slender, others will be more rotund.
 With some breeds of cats, it’s hard to tell what’s fur and what’s fat.
+Finding out is important, because just like there’s such a thing as human weight issues, there are also cat weight issues.

 Yet, it’s important to ensure that your cat keeps to a healthy BMI weight.
 Yes, they can look adorable when they pack a few extra pounds, but this will be putting their body under stress.
 With the right diet and exercise, your cat can live a long, and happy life.